-B. Optimal HSA Saving Over the Life-Cycle
+B. Optimal HSA Saving over the Life Cycle

 To formally examine HSA saving and calculate the optimal MPC from the HSA, I extend a standard life-cycle model of consumption to incorporate HSAs.
-Appendix B presents the details of the model, including the specification, parametrization of uncertainty, and solution methods.
+Online Appendix B presents the details of the model, including the specification, parametrization of uncertainty, and solution methods.
 I focus here on describing the setup and summarizing the key results and intuition.

 The individual's problem is to choose saving and withdrawals from the HSA and other accounts to maximize the discounted expected utility of consumption over her lifetime.
 Preferences satisfy constant relative risk aversion (CRRA) and she faces two sources of uncertainty, which are treated as exogenous: survival risk and health care expenditure risk.
-She is enrolled in a HDHP with HSA while working and receives Medicare coverage at age 65.8 I make two key assumptions to obtain sharp predictions and establish a benchmark for the MPC.
-First, she is not liquidity constrained, and can borrow against future labor income at the risk-free rate.
-Appendix E investigates the importance of this assumption in my empirical setting.
+She is enrolled in an HDHP with an HSA while working and receives Medicare coverage at age 65.
+I make two key assumptions to obtain sharp predictions and establish a benchmark for the MPC.
+First, she is not liquidity-constrained and can borrow against future labor income at the risk-free rate.
+Online Appendix E investigates the importance of this assumption in my empirical setting.
 Second, lifetime out-of-pocket expenses eligible for HSA reimbursement exceed the maximum that can ever be accumulated in the HSA.
 This assumption is supported by estimates of lifetime health care spending compared to annual HSA contribution limits.
-Appendix B provides further discussion of these assumptions and other minor ones made.
+Online Appendix B provides further discussion of these assumptions and other minor ones.

 The optimal strategy is to build HSA assets while working-rather than use them for current health spending-and decumulate HSA assets in retirement to pay for lifetime health spending.
-For a person facing the average mortality and expenditure risks, the MPC from the HSA is zero while working.9 To
+For a person facing the average mortality and expenditure risks, the MPC from the HSA is zero while working.
+To finance health care expenses before age 65, reducing either taxable saving or 401(k) contributions while preserving the HSA is cheaper in the long run.
+Following this strategy results in a smaller 401(k) than if HSA assets were withdrawn before age 65, but the income loss (after taxes) is more than compensated for by the HSA's growth.